Key Takeaways

 Card Rarity Tiers

 There are three main tiers of cards in Coin Master.
-Regular cards are the most common and can be pulled from any chest type.
-These are freely tradeable and the backbone of most card exchanges.
-Rare cards have a gold star icon and are significantly harder to pull from chests.
-They cannot be traded normally — only gifted during special events, which makes them incredibly valuable.
+Regular cards are the most common and can be pulled from any chest type — these are freely tradeable and the backbone of most card exchanges.
+Rare cards have a gold star icon and are significantly harder to pull from chests — they cannot be traded normally, only gifted during special events, which makes them incredibly valuable.
 Boom cards are special event-only cards that appear during specific in-game events and add to themed card sets.

 Which Cards Are Worth Trading For